-In a previous home of mine (photos above), I took near-white walls and ceilings and darkened the ceilings by several shades.
+In a previous home of mine (photos on the right), I took near white walls and ceilings and darkened the ceilings (same off white shade) by several shades.
 They still appeared to be “off-white” because they were still the brightest surfaces in the room.
 I also took the walls from an "off-white" to a rust color.
-Oh, what a huge difference it made!
-For that room, I used a Stewart Firehawk screen, which is pretty good at rejecting ambient light shining at it from the sides.
+Oh what a huge difference it made.
+For that room I used a Stewart Firehawk, which is pretty good at rejecting side ambient light.

 I’ve had projectors set up in such rooms.
 One can get those rooms dark enough tor casual viewing - sports, most HDTV in general, but too bright to really be ideal for viewing movies.